hydrobeam/website/content/tech/emacs_setup.md

 This is where you install packages that aren't built into Doom's modules.
 Before installing anything, give [the relevant section](https://github.com/doomemacs/doomemacs/blob/develop/docs/getting_started.org#package-management) in the docs a read, it contains warnings + good advice.

-#### Quick Packages overview:
+#### Quick packages overview:

+In short:

-- If a package is available on one of Emacs's package repositories:
+- If a package is available on one of Emacs's package repositories (MELPA, ELPA etc...):

 ```elisp
 (package! your-package)